 Her clients include nonprofit organizations, local bar associations, law firms, women’s groups, education groups, courts, and political groups.
 Sam’s deep conflict resolution experience and approachable style make her a natural fit for any organization that wants to negotiate better, resolve conflict, and realize its mission.

-Shawn Watts, Esq., MBA
+Shawn Watts, MBA, Esq.

 Shawn has dedicated his entire legal career to Indian law, mediation, and negotiation.
 He is the Director of the Indigenous Guardians Network and serves as Director of the Tribal Law & Government Center, Tribal Judicial Support Clinic, and Mediation Clinic at the University of Kansas School of Law.
 He teaches Mediation and Negotiation for Law Practice at Columbia Law School where he previously served as the Associate Director of the Mediation Program.